harness/developer-hub/release-notes/delegate.md

 ## March 2024

-### Harness version 1.28.10, Harness Delegate version 24.03.82502 <!--  March 13, 2024 -->
+### Harness version 1.28.11, Harness Delegate version 24.03.82502 <!--  March 13, 2024 -->

 #### New features and enhancements

 - Introduced separate environment variables to manage delegate resource thresholds for CPU and Memory when dynamic handling is enabled.
+Use `CPU_USAGE_THRESHOLD` for CPU control (default: no limit).
+Use `MEMORY_USAGE_THRESHOLD` for memory control (default: 80%).
+If you are using `RESOURCE_USAGE_THRESHOLD` (deprecated), it exclusively controls the memory threshold.
 (PL-47746)

-   - Use `CPU_USAGE_THRESHOLD` for CPU control (default: no limit)

-   - Use `MEMORY_USAGE_THRESHOLD` for memory control (default: 80%)

-   If you are using `RESOURCE_USAGE_THRESHOLD` (deprecated), it exclusively controls the memory threshold.

 - OPA policy enforcement has been introduced to three new entities: Service Accounts, API Keys, and Tokens.
 For Service Accounts and API Keys, naming convention policies are enforced, while for Tokens, Time-To-Live (TTL) policies are enforced.
 These enforcement mechanisms are seamlessly integrated into both create and update operations, ensuring adherence to predefined standards during the `onSave` action.
 (PL-46778)